bsnes-emu/bsnes/docs/faq.md

 as their hardware counterparts.
-The problem is forty years of technology designed to make programs run as fast as possible: optimizing compilers and superscalar, out-of-order CPU architectures change programs to make them faster, speeding up some programs more than others in ways that are very difficult to understand and predict.
+The problem is forty years of technology designed to make programs run as fast as possible: optimising compilers and super-scalar, out-of-order CPU architectures change programs to make them faster, speeding up some programs more than others in ways that are very difficult to understand and predict.